The Pools at Disney’s Coronado Springs Resort

 The Lost City of Cibola Pool

 The Lost City of Cibola Pool is approximately 4’9″ (four feet nine inches) at its deepest point.
-Complimentary life jackets are provided at the pool.
-Towels are also provided at the pool, so there is no need to pack them in your luggage.
+Complimentary life jackets and towels are provided at the pool, so there is no need to pack them in your luggage.

 The Jaguar Slide